llj190001/BadRepo/README.md

 # Bad Repo

-The pourpose of bad repo is to to show
+The pourpose of bad repo is to to showcase t